Yorunoh/dumb-php-assignment/README.md

 + Update 13/11/2024:
 i feel hopeless for my future.
 My code is much messier than before.
 Im adding the php for the second table but it kinda similar to first table in muctieu1.php file
++ Update 15/11/2024:
+just adding a simple login page with help from chatgpt